 The third study, authored by Liliane Cristina Segura and Henry Formigoni, investigated the influence of the family in debt of the Brazilian public companies.
 The results revealed an interesting fact: the studied companies that are familiar or have family management are presented less indebted than the others, showing that family businesses tend to be more conservative in their investments, making more use of their own capital then from others.

 The fourth study of this issue was developed by Laíse Ferraz Correia and Hudson Fernandes Amaral.
 The authors aimed to identify the determinants of liquidity of shares traded on the BM & FBOVESPA.
 The research results revealed that liquidity increases with the adoption of ADRs; governance; financial slack and return on sales.
 Moreover, the less liquid stocks are the ones who pay more dividends.

 Then I present the study Frederico Lustosa da Costa, José Cezar Castanhar, Daniela Gomes Castanhar Reyes and Gustavo de Oliveira Almeida.
 This study aimed to present and discuss the PROEX, a Brazilian program to support exports.
 The authors proposed a model that includes the definition and how to calculate a set of indicators to monitor the program so that it achieves its objectives.
 For the authors, the model helps to improve the efficiency, effectiveness and the program´s governance.

 Finally, the last article in this issue, written by Maria Angela Maurer and Tania Nunes da Silva, dealt with a very current topic, social innovation, which is the key to solve social and environmental problems.
 From multiple case studies, results showed the analytical dimensions of social innovation by identifying the key elements in the development of social solutions.

-In short, these are the studies that we offer our readers.
+In short, these are the studies that we offer to our readers in this latest edition of 2014.
 I hope you enjoy.
-Good reading!
-See you in Vitoria, in the 2nd BBR Conference.
-See you there!
+Happy reading and see you in 2015!